 AVISE CTD RA33 Biomarkers

 Getting to a rheumatoid arthritis (RA) diagnosis in seronegative patients can be challenging.
-To help address this, Exagen has completed validation and regulatory submission for new RA33 biomarkers.
+To help address this, Exagen has identified new RA33 biomarkers.
 As part of AVISE CTD, these biomarkers aim to provide clinicians with a more comprehensive offering to help expedite their RA patients' diagnostic journey.

 Anti-RA33 autoantibodies deliver greater diagnostic clarity for RA patients